intelligent-username/Gradient-Descent/README.md

 For each type of regularization below, we will use a generic $L$ to refer to an un-regularized loss function, and $L'$ to refer to it's regularized version.
 Once again, keep in mind that $w$ denotes the weights and $\lambda$ being a constant that controls the *strength* of the given regularization.
 Thus, when performing gradient descent on a set of parameters $w$ with the set of data points $X$, we will instead differentiate and optimize $L'$.

-Although this topic would require a whole writeup of its own, it's important to at least understand how the loss functinos can be optimized and integrate the most relevant versions into this project.
+Although this topic would require a whole writeup of its own, it's important to at least understand how the loss functions can be optimized and integrate the most relevant versions into this project.

 #### L1 Regularization (Lasso)